-Road down Deat Valley Decided to give it a go and hope it doesn’t bite me in the backside if I turn out to be late for my bike drop-off on Saturday I. Chicago.
+Road down Death Valley Decided to give it a go and hope it doesn’t bite me in the backside if I turn out to be late for my bike drop-off on Saturday I. Chicago.
 I decided I really wanted to see at least some of Grand Canyon and I went for it.
 From Bishop in California I headed southeast towards Las Vegas by crossing the “infamous” Death Valley.
 In fact its not that scary and there is even a small basic petrol station and motel there.

-I put these two together as I visited them on the same day.
+Yosemite national park I put these two together as I visited them on the same day.
 They are only about 4 hours drive from each other.
 I started the day in Santa Rosa and headed down highway 101 that leads into San Francisco over the Golden Gate bridge.
 The bridge always used to be a toll one as I recall but now they have a silly electronic system where your plate is scanned and then your account gets charged.

 Not one of the very impressive days on my trip.
 The weather precipitation radar was showing quite a lot of scattered activity in the whole northwestern quarter of Oregon.
 I did have a little wish to see Mount St. Helens where that big eruption happened in 1980.
 This would actually take me northeast to my then position in Vancouver (yes, there is one in the state of Washington.
 So this plan was scrapped.

 After staying in a great KOA campsite in Winthrop, Washington, I took the road across the Cascade mountains.
 The scenery was similar to the Going to the Sun road in Montana.
 Very stunning mountain scenery, lakes, waterfalls … it had everything.
 Unfortunately i didn’t see any bears but I was told they are frequently seen on the road.
 Stopped for a cup of coffee on the way and took the ferry crossing to Port Townsend.